Thanks in part to the pandemic, Donald Trump dropped the Forbes 400 list - ExBulletin

 As for Trump, if the past is any example, he’s unlikely to take the announcement of his removal from the famous list lightly.

 In 1985, Trump “made up a fake character to lie about a transfer of wealth from his father,” according to Forbes.
-“Forbes fell in love with this ruse which took Fred Trump off the list and put Donald on his own.
-But five years later, we published an explosive story, revealing the problems that flowed within Trump’s empire,” said the magazine.
+“Forbes fell into the trap of this ruse which took Fred Trump off the list and put Donald on his own.
+But five years later, we published an explosive story, revealing the problems that flowed within Trump’s empire.” , the magazine said.

 Beginning in 1996, Trump secured a spot among the 400 and stayed there for 25 years.
 However, according to Forbes, “things got worse the year he won the presidency.
 After falling for five years in the rankings, he is now completely off the list.”